ealtili/Blog/Financial_Derivatives.md

 Derivatives can be used for the purpose of speculation or for hedging.
 A ***speculator*** is a trader who's taking position with the goal of making a profit.
-A ***hedger** is a trader who already has an economic exposure and who takes an offsetting position in order to reduce a risk that they already have exposure to often people are a little bit confused by the term hedging they think it relates to the idea of a hedge fund
+A ***hedger*** is a trader who already has an economic exposure and who takes an offsetting position in order to reduce a risk that they already have exposure to.

+often people are a little bit confused by the term hedging they think it relates to the idea of a hedge fund